script-fu/script-fu.github.io/index.md

 ### Quickstart in Script-Fu - GIMP 2

-* Create a directory as a sandbox for new scripts.
-Add that directory in Gimp as a scripts folder.
+* Create a directory as a sandbox for new scripts. eg /home/username/scripts/ Add that directory in Gimp as a scripts folder.
-  *Gimp->Edit->Preferences->Folders->Scripts*
+  *Gimp->Edit->Preferences->Folders->Scripts*  Restart Gimp

 * [all scripts](https://github.com/script-fu/script-fu.github.io/blob/main/scripts)

+* Right click a file to download, Save Link As... ...Save in the scripts folder.

 * After editing and saving a script, refresh scripts in Gimp.
   *Filters->Script-Fu->Refresh Scripts*